 Is edge vpn good for privacy?

 Yes, edge VPN can enhance privacy by routing traffic through encrypted tunnels to private servers, minimizing exposure on public networks.
 However, privacy benefits depend on the provider’s no-logs policy and how data is handled across edge nodes.
-Browsers that has vpn
+Intune per app vpn ios setup guide for iOS devices, per-app VPN configuration, deployment, and troubleshooting with Intune 2026

 How is edge vpn different from a regular vpn?